sellmenn/Knights-Tour/readme.md

 # THE KNIGHT'S TOUR PROBLEM

+This project aims to find solutions to both open and closed variants of the Knight's Tour problem.

 "A knight's tour is a sequence of moves of a knight on a chessboard such that the knight visits every square exactly once.
 If the knight ends on a square that is one knight's move from the beginning square (so that it could tour the board again immediately, following the same path), the tour is closed (or re-entrant); otherwise, it is open." - Wikipedia

 ---